tbonfort/gdal/gdal/doc/source/drivers/raster/gtiff.rst

    * ``LERC`` and ``LERC_DEFLATE`` are available only when using internal libtiff.

    * ``LERC_ZSTD`` is available when ``LERC`` and ``ZSTD`` are available.

+   * ``JXL`` is for JPEG-XL, and is only available when usign internal libtiff and building GDAL against https://gitlab.com/wg1/jpeg-xl

    * ``NONE`` is the default.